nudle/oculus-stream-guide/README.md

 If you get a black bar on the left side of your screen remove the command referencing FOV, this has never happened before today but thats whats wrong.
 Idk if its a unity thing or what but ofc something doesn't work

 ---
+### The Long version because I wrote too much but this has the details

+written for truktruk so this might be worded weird if you're not truktruk

 This might not be necessary for HL:Alyx because valve will probably make the preview you get outside of vr good for streaming but its really nice if you ever find a game that looks like poop in the desktop view (unity games are REAL bad for it)